MCPHub LabRegistryequinor/neqsim

 pip install neqsim

 NeqSim Python gives you direct access to the full Java API via the jneqsim gateway.
-All Java classes are available — thermodynamics, process equipment, PVT, standards, everything.
+All Java classes are available, including thermodynamics, process equipment, PVT, standards, and more.

 from neqsim import jneqsim